 “We shouldn’t let recent terrorist acts or potential acts deter us from producing special events.
 The onus is now on us to be more creative in terms of our staffing.”

 4. Be Prepared for Anything and Everything.

-The uptick in terrorist attacks this year, including the Oct.
-1 mass shooting executed from a hotel room in Las Vegas, has many event marketers on edge.
+The uptick in terrorist attacks, including the Las Vegas shooting, which was executed from a hotel room and stands as the deadliest mass shooting in modern U.S. history, has many event marketers on edge.
 And while planning for these types of crises is essential, don’t assume that past tactics will be used at future events.

 “If the bad guy’s weapon of choice is a box truck, or a knife on London Bridge, or some other place where pedestrians are congregating, should there be a plan for that?” says Steven Adelman, partner at Adelman Law Group and vp of the Event Safety Alliance.